Fair & Responsible Banking

 - Defense of class action litigation alleging discriminatory lending and/or improper sales practices.

-Our attorneys provide proactive risk management and compliance advice on the myriad traditional fair and responsible lending issues related to mortgage origination and servicing, as well as more recent areas of focus such as auto lending, credit cards, deposit products, student loans and small business lending.
+Our attorneys provide proactive risk management and compliance advice on the myriad of traditional fair and responsible lending issues related to mortgage origination and servicing, as well as more recent areas of focus such as auto lending, credit cards, deposit products, student loans and small business lending.
 We also counsel our clients extensively on issues related to the CFPB.

 Our comprehensive counseling practice is guided by the extensive experience our lawyers have in representing clients in federal and state government enforcement investigations, administrative proceedings, and complex litigation involving a broad spectrum of issues related to the fair and equitable treatment of consumers in all aspects of lending and servicing.
 We work closely with our clients in the design and implementation of compliance risk management programs that best address the challenges ahead.